Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 *If you're still encountering issues, or encounter any issues other than the ones listed above, please contact our support team [support@hex.tech](mailto:support@hex.tech) with the subject "VHOL" for priority support.*

-### Creating a workspace
+#### Creating a workspace
 Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
-After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page where you can create new projects, import existing projects (Hex or Jupyter) as well as navigate to other sections of your workspace.
+After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page.

 <!-- ### Enabling ORGADMIN